Journeys Builder Overview

 To propagate:

-Testing Changes with the Run Feature
+Testing Changes with the Live Preview Feature

 • This opens a live preview that reflects the most recent changes in the current environment.